Considerations when buying a camera

 Extended batteries are specific to the camera they are for, so check this on the specs of the camera before you buy.

-1080 can often output in ADVC which makes it more difficult post use, particularily saved in different files.
-You have to access the video file withing ADVC and save it to your laptop.
+1080 can often output in AVCHD which makes it more difficult post use, particularly saved in different files.
+You have to access the video file with AVCHD and save it to your laptop.
+We did an article and video on combining multiple AVCHD files on Mac easily.

 With a DCIM (iframe), you get .mp4 files which can view on your SD card as you do any folder in your laptop and allows you to stitch the files together straight away.